1. What is a California LLC?

-Good insurance coverage will likely protect you and cover your costs of your defense if you are sued, or forced to go to arbitration, and will significantly lessen any litigation costs as a result.
+Good insurance coverage will likely protect you and cover the costs of your defense if you are sued, or forced to go to arbitration, and will significantly lessen any litigation costs as a result.

 7. What other types of protection can you get from a California LLC?

-Another way of protecting yourself, is to create subordinate LLCs to own risky property.
-This can be used as a tool to contain damages which result from a lawsuit arising out of the property which created the liability.
+Another way of protecting yourself is to create subordinate LLCs to own risky property.
+This can be used as a tool to contain damages that result from a lawsuit arising out of the property which created the liability.
 LLCs are a way to insulate risky assets from safe assets, especially when the individual has personal risk.
 By creating a subordinate or separate LLC, this allows the safe assets held in the LLC itself (or a separate LLC) to remain uncontaminated if they are operated and managed properly.

 You can also use an appropriate entity, such as a subordinate LCC, as Manager of your LLC, which provides another level of protection.
 Using an asset-protection entity ensures that none of the individuals are exposed to liability.
 This way you are able to protect the LLC and protect the manager together.